Engage Local Communities

 Clean water & sanitation for communities

-Since 2016, World Duty Free has collaborated with The One Foundation as a commercial supporter for the sale of the charity’s bottled water brand “One Water” in all of its UK airport stores.
+Through its One Water project, it channels funds from the sales of One-branded products into programs that provide safe drinking water, sustainable infrastructure, and hygiene education.
 Over the past seven years, World Duty Free has been raising money through the sale of One Water to bring clean water, sanitation and hygiene solutions to some of the world’s poorest communities.
-Through the sale of One Water across World Duty Free shops an amazing £ 2.5 million in total to date have been raised, changing the lives of over 400,000 people.
+Through the sale of One Water across World Duty Free shops £ 2.8 million in total to date have been raised, changing the lives of over 462,000 people.
 Together with One Water and The One Foundation, Avolta is helping to strengthen water and sanitation services across Kenya, Rwanda, Ghana and Malawi through the delivery of piped water and sanitation services and by capacity building with local utilities for better service provision.
 Together, the program is repairing broken water points and providing the tools and community training required to ensure the future sustainability of these pumps.

 Charity Water Project in Zurich and Basel Airports